(1) In criminal proceedings evidence of the bad character of a person other than the defendant is admissible if and only if—

 (2) For the purposes of subsection (1)(a) evidence is important explanatory evidence if—

-(a) without it, the court or jury would find it impossible or
+(a) without it, the court or

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.